pact-foundation/docs.pact.io/website/docs/implementation_guides/rust/pact_verifier_cli.md

       --full-log             This emits human-readable, single-line logs for each event that occurs, with the current span context displayed before the formatted representation of the event.
       --compact-log          Emit logs optimized for short line lengths.
-  -j, --json <json-file>     Generate a JSON report of the verification
+  -j, --json <json-file>     Generate a JSON report of the verification -x, --junit <junit-file>   Generate a JUnit XML report of the verification
       --no-colour            Disables ANSI escape codes in the output [aliases: no-color]

 Loading pacts options: